Azasakhe/Netflix/How-install-the-addon.md

 <summary><b>How to installing on: Linux distributions</b><sup> [click to expand]</sup></summary>
 <p>

-Download the Repository zip file `repository.castagnait-2.0.x.zip` from the [GitHub Readme](https://github.com/CastagnaIT/plugin.video.netflix#quick-download-links)

-If you are using an external device: copy this file to an USB flash drive or memory card and connect it to the device

-* Now open Kodi and in the Add-ons browser, choose _Install from zip file_
-* Navigate in to the Home/downloads folder (or USB flash drive/memory card if you use an external device)<br/>
-then install the repository file `repository.castagnait-2.0.x.zip`
-* Return to the add-ons browser and choose _Install from repository_<br/>
-then select CastagnaIT repository and install Netflix add-on

-On some linux distributions additional libraries are needed (On Ubuntu and flavors are already installed)

-In the terminal run these commands:
+On some linux distributions additional components are needed, so in the terminal run these commands:

 <pre>
 FOR KODI 18 LEIA: